allenallada/portfoliov2/README.md

 ## Allen Allada's portfolio website

-This repo is home to my first portfolio website.
+This repo is home to my first portfolio website created using React, Mui and Express.js.
 Visit the portfolio site by visiting https://aallada.dev

 ## Project setup